yevster/yevster.github.io/_posts/2017-5-17-from-java-to-dotnet-core-part2.md

 layout: default
 title: From Java to .NET Core.
 Part 2.
 Types
 ---
+# From Java to .NET Core.
+Part 2.
+Types

 *This article was originally published on the [Red Hat Developer Blog](https://developers.redhat.com/blog/2017/06/15/from-java-to-net-core-part-2-types/#more-436152).*

 In my [previous post in the series](https://developers.redhat.com/blog/2017/05/17/from-java-to-net-core-part-1/), I discussed some fairly surface-level differences between C#/.NET and Java.
 These can be important for Java developers transitioning to .NET Core, to create code that looks and feels “native” to the new ecosystem.
 In this post, we dig beneath the surface, to understand .NET’s type system.
 It is my belief that, with Java in the rear view mirror, the .NET type system is more effective and enjoyable to write on.
 But you be the judge.

-# 1. Don’t be so primitive
+## 1. Don’t be so primitive

 Quick, what does this line of code do?
 ```